mponkin/fading_edge_scrollview/README.md

 * ScrollView (most scrollable views inherit from this class) `FadingEdgeScrollView.fromScrollView`
 * SingleChildScrollView `FadingEdgeScrollView.fromSingleChildScrollView`
 * PageView`FadingEdgeScrollView.fromPageView`
+* AnimatedList`FadingEdgeScrollView.fromAnimatedList`
+* ListWheelScrollView`FadingEdgeScrollView.fromListWheelScrollView`

 View passed as child **MUST** have `controller` set.
 If you want this controller to be disposed when FadingEdgeScrollView is disposed you can pass `shouldDisposeScrollController` flag set as true to widget constructor.

 See documentation and example folder for more information

-## Flutter web support
+## Flutter web support problems

-Unfortunately this lib does not work in flutter web.
-It does not have any platform related code, however it uses `ShaderMask` widget which is not support for Flutter web yet.
+Unfortunately this lib has problems working with flutter web.
+It does not have any platform related code, however it uses `ShaderMask`. `ShaderMask` support for web was recently added to flutter dev channel, and it works not as well as I expect it to.
-You can get more info about the problem on [this page](https://github.com/flutter/flutter/issues/44152)
+I will get back to this question when `ShaderMask` for web will work in stable channel.

 ## Demo